-- 1. Delegate the bus rows to Macro by pressing the Macro button (see Figure 226 on page 364). - 2.
+- 1. Delegate the bus rows to Macro by pressing the Macro button (see Figure 232 on page 375). - 2.
 Press and hold down the keyer row button to which the macro is to be attached. - 3.
-Press the macro button to be attached (if Show Attach is on, the newly defined macro button will flash until Show Attach is turned off).

-In Kayenne software version 2.0, macros attach to physical buttons, not the delegated target of that button.
+Press the macro button to be attached (if Show Attach is on, the newly defined macro button will flash until Show Attach is turned off). - Note Macros attach to physical buttons, not to the delegated target of that button.
 This means, for example, if you attach a macro to the Chroma Key button, pressing that button runs the macro regardless of which keyer the Transition Module has been delegated to control.